PICTURED ABOVE: Josie Addai

 She was among about 50 middle school girls, most from communities historically underrepresented in technology careers, who participated in last summer’s three-week STEM From Dance program.
 It integrates science, technology, engineering and math (STEM) with the performing arts through project-based, hands-on experiences.

-“What we see in STEM is that women and women of color are significantly underrepresented,” said Yamilée Toussaint Beach, founder and CEO of STEM From Dance, a national program she brought to Syracuse.
+“What we see in STEM is that women and women of color are significantly underrepresented,” said Yamilée Toussaint, founder and CEO of STEM From Dance, a national program she brought to Syracuse.
 “Part of the reason that is so is that from a young age, girls are led to believe that things like math and engineering and computer science are more for boys.
 We believe that it’s important to change that.”

 A grant from the Youth STEM Funder Collaborative supported STEM From Dance to run in Syracuse for two years.
 In addition to the Community Foundation, the collaborative is comprised of the Micron Foundation, United Way of Central New York, Gifford Foundation and Allyn Foundation, with additional provided by OneGroup and Community Bank and Dr. James Rolling and Me’Shae Rolling.